-Consistency helps search engines understand we’ve taken care of our listings and are keeping users informed.
+Consistency helps search engines understand we’ve taken care of our listings and are keeping visitors informed.

 Reviews significantly benefit a brand online, especially on well-known social sites such as Google My Business, Facebook and directories like TripAdvisor.

-There’s so much clout in reviews because the reviews are trusted users of the platform.
+There’s so much clout in reviews because the reviews are trusted visitors of the platform.
 There’s historical information about them logged, which makes them real people with honest opinions.